simoncropparchived/Chevron/README.md

 #### Packaging and deployment

-V8 is a native dll, to the nuget package needs to tweak your project file to manually copy it tot he output directory.
+V8 is a native dll, to the nuget package needs to tweak your project file to manually copy it to the output directory.
 While this generally works it is is more moving pieces and not seamless when upgrading packages or when double hop references are used.
-IE is a single .net dll and is manages as such
+IE is a single .net dll and is managed as such

 #### Size